|

 • Declared British measures unconstitutional

-• Boycotted English goods; prepared to take up arms until acts repealed
+• Boycotted goods; prepared to take arms until acts repealed

-• Drafted 10 resolutions affirming American rights (precursor to Bill of Rights)
+• Drafted 10 docs stating American rights (Bill of Rights precursor)

 • Preparations